Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Weighted GMRES

-\begin{corollary}[Any two convergence curves are simultaneously possible] Consider the convergence curves induced by $g$ and $\tilde g\in\resdecrease$ of same length.
-There exists a system $(A,b)$ and a hpd matrix $M$ such that $I$-GMRES$(A,b)$ realizes $g$, and $M$-GMRES$(A,b)$ realizes $\tilde g$.
+\begin{corollary}[Any two convergence curves are simultaneously possible] Consider the convergence curves induced by $g$ and $\widetilde g\in\resdecrease$ of same length.
+There exists a system $(A,b)$ and an hpd matrix $M$ such that $I$-GMRES$(A,b)$ realizes $g$, and $M$-GMRES$(A,b)$ realizes $\widetilde g$.
 Additionally, the eigenvalues of $A$ can be prescribed. \end{corollary} \begin{proof} By \Cref{th:existenceAb}, there exists a system $(A,b)$ such that $I$-GMRES$(A,b)$ realizes $g$.
-Moreover the eigenvalues of $A$ can be prescribed.
-With this $A$ and $b$, the result in the corollary follows from applying \Cref{th:there_exists_M}. \end{proof}
+Moreover, the eigenvalues of $A$ can be prescribed.
+With these $A$ and $b$, the result follows from applying \Cref{th:there_exists_M}. \end{proof}

+In the proof, the system $(A,b)$ is set to satisfy only the prescribed convergence curve $g$ for $I$-GMRES.
+Then, the second prescribed convergence curve imposes a condition on the inner product $M$ without any further restriction on $(A,b)$.
+For this reason, we can impose more than two convergence curves in the following sense. \begin{corollary}[Any number of convergence curves is simultaneously possible] Consider the $K + 1$ convergence curves induced by $g$ and $(\widetilde g^{(k)})_{k=1,\dots,K} \in\resdecrease$.
+Assume that they all have the same length.
+There exists a system $(A,b)$ and $K$ hpd matrices $M^{(k)}$ such that $I$-GMRES$(A,b)$ realizes $g$, and $M^{(k)}$-GMRES$(A,b)$ realizes $\widetilde g^{(k)}$.
+Additionally, the eigenvalues of $A$ can be prescribed. \end{corollary}

 In the following theorem, we characterize the form of all weight matrices $M$ for which $M$-GMRES realizes a prescribed convergence curve.